Pretty Pink Tulip Tablescape for Valentine’s Day

 This post contains affiliate links to products used to create this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.

-I was excited to host a gathering of special girlfriends using Valentine’s Day as the reason for the party.
-This group of ladies have been gathering several times a year for several years.
-Many of us have known each other for years.
+I was excited to host a gathering of special girlfriends using Valentine’s Day as the theme for the party.
+This group of ladies has been gathering several times a year for several years.
+Many of us have known each other since our kids were in preschool.

 We always have fun, whenever and wherever we gather.
 Like most girlfriends, we share family, joys, concerns, and the best new restaurants, shops, and vacation news.